IBS Misdiagnosis: Exploring the FODMAP vs IgE Allergy Overlap

 Can IBS actually be caused by a food allergy?

 IBS is a functional gastrointestinal disorder, and its symptoms can sometimes overlap with those of IgE-mediated food allergy.
 While IBS itself is not caused by allergy, some individuals diagnosed with IBS may have an undetected allergic component contributing to their symptoms.
+Allergy screening can sometimes help identify whether specific food proteins may be playing a role, which can then be discussed with a healthcare professional for further evaluation.

 What is the difference between FODMAP intolerance and food allergy?